matrix-org/matrix-spec-proposals/proposals/2677-reactions.md

 A new `rel_type` of `m.annotation` is defined for use with the `m.relates_to` field as defined in [MSC2674](https://github.com/matrix-org/matrix-doc/pull/2674).
-This `rel_type` is intended primarily for handling emoji reactions, these lets you define an event which annotates an existing event.
+This `rel_type` is intended primarily for handling emoji reactions, these let you define an event which annotates an existing event.
 The annotations are typically presented alongside the event in the timeline.
 When used, the `m.relates_to` field also contains a `key` that indicates the annotation being applied.
 For